Difference between Tree and Forest

 If there are different naming schemes than the forest allows each organisation to group their divisions and it may need to operate independently.
 But being as an organisation, they want to communicate with the entire organization via transitive trusts and share the same schema and configuration container.

-Differences between the Tree and Forest:
+Difference between the Tree and Forest:

 The main difference between Tree and Forest in Active Directory is that Tree is a collection of domains while forest is a set of trees in active directory.
 In brief, a tree is a collection of domains whereas a forest is a collection of trees.